giantswarm/docs/src/content/basics/ha-masters/index.md

 master cluster during and after the upgrade.
 The API unavailability during the upgrade that is typical for single master clusters will apply for this upgrade.

-A conversion to high availability can be triggered manually after the upgrade is finished.
+A conversion to high availability can be triggered after the upgrade is finished.

 ## Conversion from single master to high availability {#conversion-to-ha}